Europa Ohne Ende

 Biennal

-From May 19–29, 2019, the Every Woman Biennial 2019 at La MaMa Galleria in New York City will showcase the work of Nadja Verena Marcin amidst a vibrant interdisciplinary celebration of female and non-binary artists.
+The Every Woman Biennial 2019 at La MaMa Galleria in New York City will showcase the work “OPHELIA” of Nadja Verena Marcin amidst a vibrant interdisciplinary celebration of female and non-binary artists.

 Apr 13, 2019